-We also organise the annual 10km Clyde to Alexandra Road Race in August attracting top runners and walkers from Otago and Southland.
+We have also organised the annual 10km Clyde to Alexandra Road Race in August attracting top runners and walkers from Otago and Southland.

-The bus leaves from the old swimming pool area, corner of Walton, Rivers & Thompson Streets, at 1.00pm, unless stated earlier.
+The bus leaves from the Centennial Park, the old swimming pool site, corner of Walton, Rivers & Thompson Streets, at 1.00pm, unless stated earlier.
 The bus leaves on time, so if you only turn up at 1.00pm, you are likely to see the bus driving off.
 Please be on time.
 For walks close to Alexandra we normally car pool , so be prepared to bring your car along to share the car pool experience.

 Those with surnames starting with A-L and M-Z alternate as duty pack.